matplotlib/matplotlib/doc/api/api_changes.rst

 `matplotlib.ticker.LinearLocator` algorithm update
 --------------------------------------------------

-The ``matplotlib.ticker.LinearLocator`` is used to define the range and location of tick marks of a plot when the user wants an exact number of ticks.
+The ``matplotlib.ticker.LinearLocator`` is used to define the range and location of axis ticks when the user wants an exact number of ticks.
-``LinearLocator`` thus differs from the default locator ``MaxNLocator``, which does not necessarily return the exact user requested number of ticks.
+``LinearLocator`` thus differs from the default locator ``MaxNLocator``, for which the user specifies a maximum number of intervals rather than a precise number of ticks.

 The view range algorithm in ``matplotlib.ticker.LinearLocator`` has been changed so that more convenient tick locations are chosen.
 The new algorithm returns a plot view range that is a multiple of the user-requested number of ticks.
 This ensures tick marks will be located at whole integers more consistently.
-For example, when both y-axes of a``twinx`` plot use ``matplotlib.ticker.LinearLocator`` with the same number of ticks, the grids of both axis will be properly aligned at convenient tick locations.
+For example, when both y-axes of a``twinx`` plot use ``matplotlib.ticker.LinearLocator`` with the same number of ticks, their y-tick locations and grid lines will coincide.

 New defaults for 3D quiver function in mpl_toolkits.mplot3d.axes3d.py